Morning Starters: Summer 2 - Oceans

 Did You Know?

-Spider crabs gather by the thousands in the Southern Ocean along Australia’s coastline, forming a spectacular procession as they march across seagrass plains.
-This gathering happens during molting, when the crabs shed their old shells to allow new ones to grow.
-Though vulnerable during this process, their large numbers provide protection against predators.
+Spider crabs gather by the thousands in the Southern Ocean along Australia’s coastline, forming a spectacular procession as they march across the seagrass plains.
+This mass gathering occurs during molting, a process in which the crabs shed their old shells to grow new ones.
+Although they are vulnerable during this time, their large numbers offer protection from predators.

 Where in the world is the Southern Ocean?
 Click the 🌍